 So how do we respond to and deal with all the feelings?
 Here are a few tangible ways to deal with the negativity of the news cycle.

-1. Choose to reduce the number of times you engage with the news each day.
+1. Reduce the time you engage with the news

 We don’t want to be people who bury our heads in the sand, but you don’t need to constantly refresh the New York Times or CNN on your computer.